 - Submit at least one letter of recommendation from a teacher or counselor.
 You may send an e-mail request from our online application, or you can download a Counselor Recommendation Form.

 - Test scores.
-For the Fall & Spring 2022 application cycles, Loyola will be test optional.
+Loyola has a test optional admission policy.
 Students may still choose to submit SAT and/or ACT scores as part of their application for admission.
 Students who do not submit scores will not be penalized, and may still qualify for merit scholarships.
 Loyola does superscore results, meaning the admission office is reviewing the highest subscore from each section of the exams.
 If a student does choose to submit scores, we recommend sharing all test results.